cmdcolin/travigraph/README.md

 Options
 -------

-    -r Repo as username/reponame or organization/reponame, doesn't have to be your own! (required) -s Starting build number to process (required)
+    -r Repo as username/reponame, doesn't have to be your own! (required) -s Starting build number to process (required)
     -e Ending build number to process (required)
     -o Output image file (required)